 The catheter is a coaxial design catheter with a balloon mounted on its distal tip.
 The lumen labeled with the balloon size is for balloon inflation while the through lumen allows the catheter to track over a guidewire.
-Four radiopaque bands define the center of the dilatation balloon - two on each side of the balloon center spaced 10mm apart, and two under the balloon shoulders.
+A radiopaque band[s] defines the center [or shoulders, if two] of the dilatation balloon.
 Each balloon inflates to the stated diameter and length at a specific pressure.
 The balloon size is $\pm$ 10% at the Rated Burst Pressure (RBP).
 The RBP is different for each size.
-Please check the package label for the RBP.
+Check the package label for the RBP.
 It is important that the balloon not be inflated beyond the RBP.